Forget-Me-Now

 "Forget-Me-Now" is the third episode of the third season of the American television satirical sitcom Arrested Development.
-It was written by co-executive producer Tom Saunders and directed by supervising producer John Amodeo.
-It originally aired on the Fox Network in the United Statss on October 3, 2005.
+It was written by executive producer Tom Saunders and directed by supervising producer John Amodeo.
+The episode originally aired on the Fox Network in the United States on October 3, 2005.

-The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-In the episode, the family's new attorney (Scott Baio) works on George Sr.'s (Jeffrey Tambor) defense as he plans his escape his confinement by an ankle bracelet.
-Michael (Jason Bateman) attempts to destroy all evidence of his family's existence so he won't have to introduce them to Rita (Charlize Theron), and Gob (Will Arnett), after a mishap involving Rita, makes use of his "forget-me-now" pills.
-Concurrently, Steve Holt (Justin Grant Wade), informed by George Michael (Michael Cera) that his girlfriend (Alia Shawkat) is actually his cousin, intends to break up with her.
+Arrested Development, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
+In the episode, the family's new attorney Bob Loblaw (Scott Baio) works on George Sr.'s (Jeffrey Tambor) defense as he plans to escape his home confinement.
+Michael (Jason Bateman) attempts to destroy all evidence of his family's existence so that he will not have to introduce them to Rita (Charlize Theron).
+However, Gob (Will Arnett), after a mishap involving Rita, makes use of his "Forget-Me-Now" pills.
+Concurrently, Steve Holt (Justin Grant Wade), informed by George Michael (Michael Cera) that his girlfriend Maeby (Alia Shawkat) is actually his cousin, intends to break up with her.

-The episode contains the first appearance of Bob Loblaw, a character created in order to replace Henry Winkler's character Barry Zuckerkorn, a similar situation to what happened to Winkler's character of Fonzie on Happy Days.
-Bob Loblaw was partially named after a chain of supermarkets frequented by co-executive producer Chuck Tatham in his childhood.
-The episode's captioning was unusual, requiring a much more lengthy process to do so than usual.

-"Forget-Me-Now" received positive reviews from critics, with praise going towards its humor and content; and has been featured on several lists detailing the finest episodes of Arrested Development.
-Since airing, the episode has received academic analysis from both scholars and critics.
+The episode contains the first appearance of Bob Loblaw, a character created to replace Henry Winkler's character Barry Zuckerkorn.
+Bob Loblaw's name originated from co-executive producer Chuck Tatham, who recalled a chain of similarly named supermarkets from his youth.
+"Forget-Me-Now" received positive reviews from critics, with praise going toward its humor and content.
+It has been featured on several lists highlighting the finest episodes of Arrested Development.
+Since airing, the episode has received thematic analysis from scholars and critics.